TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Concepts/Introduction.rst

   to describe here.

 backend
-  This system extension provides all that is necessary to run the TYPO3 CMS backend.
+  This system extension provides all that is necessary to run the TYPO3 backend.
 This means quite a few PHP classes, a lot of controllers and Fluid templates.

 frontend